alanionita/hf-lerobot-hackathon-dataset-tool/README.md

 Contributions, bug reports, and feature requests are welcome!
 Please open an issue or submit a pull request.

+## Authors

+- Alan and Katie, https://github.com/alanionita, for the UI tweaks to follow on additions
+- Mishig, https://github.com/mishig25 for the original rewrite of the html-visualiser Python script to NextJS

 ## License

 This project is licensed under the MIT License.